syncfusion-content/asp.netmvc-docs/aspnetmvc/Rotator/Orientation.md

 ## Vertical

-This property sets the Rotator in verticalorientation.
+This property sets the Rotator in vertical orientation.
 You can refer the following steps to set VerticalOrientation for Rotator control.

 1. Create ul-li list of Rotator items and invoke the Rotator helper.
 2. Add the following script in your CSHTML page.